"Michael Lederer is a true archeologist among the great American writers" – Die Welt

 Michael’s article, Berlin Is No Longer An Island was published by POLITICO on December 21, 2016, in the aftermath of the Christmas market tragedy two days earlier.

-Michael’s blog for the AMERICAN STUDIES JOURNALLederer’s book IN THE WIDDLE WAT OF TIME, a collection of poems and very short stories, was published by PalmArtPress in Berlin in 2016.
+Michael’s other articles for the AMERICAN STUDIES JOURNALLederer’s book IN THE WIDDLE WAT OF TIME, a collection of poems and very short stories, was published by PalmArtPress in Berlin in 2016.
 He discusses the book in this interview with NPR Berlin.

 God bless America and everywhere else